 (b.)
 Limit on Term of Office.
 An elected Fourth Vice President shall not succeed himself or herself in office, except when serving the unexpired term of office of his or her predecessor.

 (c.)
 Member of Committee.
-The Fourth Vice President shall be a voting member and recording secretary of the Long Range Planning and Continuity of Office Committee in conformance with the provisions of Article VIII, Section 8.04, Subsection (b.) of these Bylaws.
+The Fourth Vice President shall be a voting member and recording secretary of the Long Range Planning and Continuity of Office Committee.

 (d.)
 Board of Directors Attendance.
 The Fourth Vice President may attend all meetings of the IAI Board of Directors.
 However, the Fourth Vice President shall not be entitled to a vote at such meetings.